The optimum shaft coupling for your application

 Our product groups in the field of shaft couplings

-Shaft couplings from abp – from the catalog or as custom-made products.
-Over 25 years of experience, a close exchange with you as a customer and innovative developments ensure the smooth use and long service life of our products in your applications.
+Shaft couplings from abp – from our catalog or as custom-made products.
+Over 25 years of experience, close communication with you as our customer, and innovative developments ensure the smooth operation and long service life of our products in your applications.

 Shaft coupling from A to Z

-The shaft coupling is an essential mechanical component in mechanical and plant engineering.
-It is used to connect two shafts together and thus transmit torques between two rotating elements such as a primary drive unit and a machine component.
-This connection can be rigid, elastic or flexible.
+The technical shaft coupling is an essential mechanical component in mechanical and plant engineering.
+It serves to connect two shafts to each other and thus transmit torque between two rotating elements, such as a primary drive unit and a machine component.
+This connection can be rigid, elastic, or flexible.

 Misalignments, vibrations and shocks caused by installation inaccuracies or thermal expansion can be compensated for by using a shaft coupling, even with high rigidity.